Skyfighter64/ESP8266-WiFi-ALUP/README.md

 ## Configuration

+### Configuration Guide
+For a minimal configuration, you have to:

+1. Configure the Wifi Network by setting `STATSSID` and `STATPSK` to the SSID and Password of your existing Wifi Network

+2. Set up the LEDs according to the guide below

 ### Set up the LEDs

-To configure the sketch for your specific LED strip, scroll down  to `SetupLEDs()` in the sketch and comment everything except the line corresponding to the type of LEDs you use.
+To configure the sketch for your specific LED strip, open the sketch and scroll down  to `SetupLEDs()` and comment everything except the line corresponding to the type of LEDs you use.

 Example for WS2812B: